23 Reasons Why You Should Invest in Stocks

 |Monopoly © John Morgan (CC BY 2.0) via Flickr|

-If you're holding a martini in your hand, do you want to talk about important matters or Justin Bieber’s latest escapades?
-When you want to impress, there's nothing like being able to state that you have 50% in stocks, 30% in mutual funds, 20% in bonds and 10% in options and futures.
-It shows you know what you’re doing by taking a level-headed approach to your investments.
-Throw in some talk about why Justin Bieber got arrested again, and you’ll be able to impress others with your diverse knowledge of all topics.
+If you want to sound impressive, there's nothing like being able to state that you have 50% in stocks, 30% in mutual funds, 20% in bonds and 10% in options and futures.
+It shows you know what you're doing by taking a level-headed approach to your investments by diversifying.

 17. IT'S WHAT THOSE TALKING BABY COMMERCIALS WERE ABOUT

-When you’re past the point of not knowing what “E-Trade” even is (some of us still think it’s a diaper company after all those baby-talking ads), it may be time to opening an account with a brokerage and start investing for your own baby's future.
+If you still think E-Trade is a diaper company, it might be time to get with the program, open an account with a brokerage and start investing for your actual baby's future.

 |Charles Schwab, Manchester, CT, 7/2014 by Mike Mozart of TheToyChannel and JeepersMedia on YouTube. © Mike Mozart (CC BY 2.0) via Flickr|

 Smart investors shop around.
-They don’t just go with a brokerage like E-Trade because of one commercial that won them over.
-You search, you shop, you compare, and then you make your move.
-If you can do that with the brokerages you choose and the stocks you invest in, you’re ahead of the game.
+They don't just go with a brokerage like E-Trade because of one commercial.
+You should search, shop around, compare, and then make your move.
+If you can do that with the stocks you invest in as well as the brokerages you choose, you're ahead of the game.

 |Crossroads: Retirement or College Fund © Chris Potter (CC BY 2.0) via Flickr|

-The time will be here before you know it, trust us.
-The earlier you save, the more you will have at the end because of the power of compound interest.
-You won’t be able to save interest upon interest upon interest if you wait until you’re 55 to begin saving for that ride off onto the sunset.
+Though it seems like a lifetime away now, retirement will be here before you know it.
+The earlier you start saving, the more you will have later because of the power of compound interest.
+You won't be able to save much if you wait until you're 55 to start.

 |Thin Film Solar © Walmart (CC BY 2.0) via Flickr|

-Investing in companies that matter to you can be a smart way to purchase stocks — provided those companies have a good track record and a healthy business.
-For instance, putting your money into a startup that promises to make flying cars is probably not a wise investment at the moment — so perhaps you’re better off sticking to a business that makes hybrids (if such cars fit into your philosophy and from what you can tell, there are a lot of people who agree with you).
+Investing in companies that matter to you can be a smart way to purchase stocks - as long as those companies have a good track record and a healthy business.
+Putting all your money into a startup that promises to make flying cars, for example, might not be the wisest investment.
+Perhaps you're better off sticking to an established business that makes hybrid cars (if that fits into your philosophy.)

 |Skydiving_404 © Philip Leara (CC BY 2.0) via Flickr|

-Truth is, many people want to invest in stocks to make a killing.
-While this is certainly a possibility, don't put all your eggs in one basket, and make sure you have a diversified portfolio and disposable cash before trying to play the stock market.
-This is where you could gain big but lose big as well.
+Many people want to invest in stocks to make a killing.
+And while this is certainly a possibility, don't put all your eggs in one basket.
+Make sure you have a diversified portfolio and disposable cash before trying to play the stock market.
+You could gain big, but you could lose big as well.

-Imagine sitting at home in your underwear and collecting dividend checks because you invested wisely.
-Can't ever see that picture in your mind?
-Then put on some clothes and try again.
+Imagine sitting at home in your underwear and collecting dividend checks just because you invested wisely.
+Can't picture it?
+Then you haven't started investing yet.